 Fond Farwell To Tinkerbell

 As it was, the bus didn’t fare much better and broke down halfway up the first mountain stretch; “This bus be dead” declared the driver.
 We waited by the road unsure of what to do next, sat on our rucksacks, running out of water and baking in the hot sun.
 The other passengers (who seemed used to this) offered us words of encouragement and even shared a smoke of some kind of pipe which had little effect on us other than burning our throats and inducing coughing fits.
-Eventually we managed to hitch a lift with a Sikh wrestling team and by nightfall we were in Manalli; again the kindness of strangers had saved the day.
+Eventually, we managed to hitch a lift with a Sikh wrestling team and by nightfall we were in Manali; again the kindness of strangers had saved the day.

 Another Side To India

 The journey by Tuk-Tuk was slow, tough and totally impractical.
-However it was also a whole lot of fun and allowed us to test our mettle and our team-play skills.
-It also allowed us to see another side of India that most travellers completely miss as we stopped by pure accident at towns and cities the guidebooks don’t even mention.
+However, it was also a whole lot of fun and allowed us to test our mettle and our team-play skills.
+It also allowed us to see another side of India that most travelers completely miss as we stopped by pure accident at towns and cities the guidebooks don’t even mention.
 Moreover, it also allowed us to see a side of the Indian personality that is easy to miss amidst the hustle and bustle of Agra’s touts and Goa’s drug pushers, a gentle and kind side that was always on hand to help three lost strangers in their hour(s) of need.